-- Any person who is to be arrested on suspicion of having committed an offence has the right to know identity of the person effecting the arrest: offenses (except in committed Flagrante Delicto) and the right accompanied to by a third party to his detention, S.31 - The JPO should suspinform the state following counsel daily regarding edetainees in police their custody, including edetails of names, N.B. dates of arrest, alleged these offense, and duration of the custody.
-S.33.
+- Any person who is to be arrested on suspicion of having committed an offence has the right to know the identity of the person effecting the arrest; (except in offenses committed Flagrante Delicto) and the right to be accompanied by a third party to ascertain the place of his detention.
+S.31 - The JPO should inform the state counsel daily regarding detainees in police custody, including details of names, dates of arrest, alleged offense, and duration of Custody.
+S.33. - No bodily or psychological harm shall be inflicted on persons arrested.S.30(4) - Persons arrested may be searched and items found on them taken away and kept in safe custody except necessary clothing, which detained individuals may keep, and an inventory made of all seized items that is to be signed by the GPO, suspect, and witness.

-- No bodily or psychological harm shall be inflicted on persons arrested.
-S.30(4) - Persons arrested may be searched and items found on them taken away and kept in safe custody except necessary clothing, which detained individuals may keep, and an inventory made of all seized items that is to be signed by the GPO, suspect, and witness. - Upon release, all seized items not to be used as exhibits shall be returned to the suspect and a report attesting to this fact containing his signature, that of the JPO and a witness, and a made and filed.S.35 - to be accompanied IV. interrogation of by a third party to persons under arrest ascertain the place of Upon commencement his detention.
-S.31 of the investigation, suspects have the following rights:
+Upon release, all seized items not to be used as exhibits shall be returned to the suspect and a report attesting to this fact containing his signature, that of the JPO and a witness, is made and filed.S.35 iii) Interrogation of persons under arrest

-- To be informed of their right to counsel

-- To remain silent

-N.B: failure to disclose

-these rights shall render

-the proceedings a

-nullity.
-S.116
+Upon commencement of the investigation, suspects have the following rights:

-- He must be informed of the allegations against him and shall be treated humanely regarding both his physical and psychological wellbeing. - Persons in police have detention be right visited to during working hours by their counsel, family members, and any person inquiring the conditions of their confinement where necessary.
-S122(3) - To be fed in custody by the State of Cameroon and to receive means of subsistence from their families and friends.
-S.122(4) - D u r n interrogations, the suspect is entitled to a reasonable period of rest, and these periods must be logged in a police report, giving details as to the exact length time which the suspect received rest.
-S.122(1) and S.124(1) - Nottobesubjected to any form of mental or physical compulsion, torture, violence, threats or any other form of coercion, trickery, insidious devices, false suggestions, prolonged questioning, hypnosis, the administration of drugs or any other procedure the nature of which is to compromise or reduce the individual's liberty of action or decision-making, or altering his memory or perception.
-S.122(2)
+- To be informed of their right to counsel - To remain silent N.B: failure to disclose these rights shall render the proceedings a nullity.
+S.116 - He must be informed of the allegations against him and shall be treated humanely regarding both his physical and psychological well-being. - Persons in police detention have the right to be visited during working hours by their counsel, family members, and any person inquiring into the conditions of their confinement where necessary.
+S122(3) - To be in custody by the State of Cameroon and to receive means of subsistence from their families and friends.S.122(4) - During interrogations, the suspect is entitled to a reasonable period of rest, and these periods must be logged in a police report, giving details as to the exact length time which the suspect received rest.
+S.122 (1) and S.124(1) - Not to be subjected to any form of mental or physical compulsion, torture, violence, threats or any other form of coercion, trickery, insidious devices, false suggestions, prolonged questioning, hypnosis, the administration of drugs or any other procedure the nature of which is to compromise or reduce the individual's liberty of action or decision-making, or altering his memory or perception.
+S.122 (2)